Temperley-Lieb K-matrices: Introduction

+The { TL} algebra is very useful in the study of two dimensional lattice statistical mechanics.
+It provided an algebraic framework for constructing and analyzing different types of integrable lattice models, such as $Q$-state Potts model, { IRF} model, $O(n)$ loop model, six-vertex model, etc. \cite{Martin1}.

 We have organized this paper as follows.
-In Section $2$ the models are presented, in Section $3$ we choose the reflection equations and their solutions.
+In Section $2$ the model is presented, in Section $3$ we choose the reflection equations and their solutions.
 The Section $4$ is reserved for the conclusion.